Utah Administrative Code

 B. Current certification as a nationally certified school psychologist by the National School Psychology Certification Board shall be accepted in lieu of requirements for the Level 1 License.

-C. An applicant for the Level 2 School Psychologist License area of concentration shall:
+C. A candidate for the Level 2 School Psychologist License area of concentration shall:

 (1) satisfy requirements for the Level 1 school psychologist License;